 Scleral Lenses for Giant Papillary Conjunctivitis (GPC)

 Fortunately, GPC isn’t permanent.
 Wearing scleral lenses not only reduces GPC’s effects but, unlike other lenses, can prevent a recurrence.
-If you suspect that you have GPC or are simply interested in seeing whether scleral lenses are right for you, speak with Dr. Moshe Mendelson and Dr. Jackson Lau today.
+If you suspect that you have GPC or are simply interested in seeing whether scleral lenses are right for you, speak with Dr. Moshe Mendelson, Dr. Jackson Lau, and Dr. Grace Tseng today.

 What Causes GPC?